 Can a broken root canal tooth be repaired?

 If you have a chipped tooth, there is no need to worry.
 Your dentists have many ways to x it.
 Among these methods is root canal treatment.
 It is crucial to remember that a root canal tooth is weaker than a natural tooth.
-Therefore, a cracked tooth after root canal is more prone to cracking or chipping.
+Therefore, a root canal cracked tooth is more prone to cracking or chipping.
 It is because they must remove the pulp as part of the procedure, which kills the tooth by cutting off its blood supply.

 The root canal is an effective treatment to repair a chipped tooth, and you can see the positive changes in your tooth after root canal treatment.
 Root canal therapy removes the dead pulp and cleans the root canal.
 After that, they will adequately seal the root canal.

-We hope the above-provided information helps you learn some bene cial factors regarding root canal treatment for a chipped tooth.
+We hope the above-provided information helps you learn about root canal treatment for a chipped tooth.
 URBN Dental is one of the leading state-of-the-art dental clinics specializing in root canal and

 cosmetic dentistry veneers in Houston, TX.
 Our dental clinics are in Midtown Houston, Uptown Houston, and Montrose.
 Please schedule an appointment to determine if you’re a candidate for veneers today.